 The Bodhisatta was once a king’s chaplain.
-Fortune-tellers had made two predictions about the king’s younger brother.
-First that he would someday live as an ascetic and second that he would have a son become a universal monarch.
-Because of these prophesies, the younger brother, who served as viceroy, was very arrogant and this greatly annoyed the king.
-Eventually he could no longer tolerate it and ordered his younger brother arrested.
+Fortune-tellers had made two predictions about the king’s younger brother; first, that he would someday live as an ascetic, and second that he would have a son become a universal monarch.
+Because of these prophecies, the younger brother, who served as viceroy, was unbearably arrogant.
+Eventually the king could no longer tolerate it and ordered his younger brother jailed.
 But the man sent to arrest him let him escape.
 Before fleeing, the younger brother showed this man his signet ring, rug, and sword and said someday he would send his son back to claim the throne with these three items as proof of his identity.
 Then he escaped to the forest and lived as an ascetic along the Ganges River.

 One day the daughter, alone at their hut while her parents were out gathering wild fruit, wove a floral wreath.
 She took a seat in a mango tree along the river and accidentally dropped the wreath in the water.
-The wreath floated down past the exiled brother while he was bathing.
+It floated down past the exiled brother while he was bathing.
 When he saw it, he fell immediately and deeply in love with its maker and walked upstream until he found her, still up in the mango tree.
-She was so beautiful he had to ask if she was a human or a god, and as they talked they fell in love.
-When her parents returned they agreed to let them marry; and the couple soon had a son named Kalinga.
+She was so beautiful he had to ask if she was a human or a god, and as they talked, she fell in love too.
+When her parents returned, they agreed to let them marry; and the couple soon had a son named Kalinga.

-Kalinga grew up righteous and wise, and when his father divined from the stars that his elder brother the king had died, he sent Kalinga to claim the throne.
-He gave his son the signet ring, rug, and sword and told him where to find the man who had helped him those many years ago.
-By the power of his virtue, Kalinga flew through the air to the city, and after proving his identity, was promptly crowned king.
+Kalinga grew up righteous and wise, and when his father divined from the stars that his elder brother had died, he sent his son to claim the throne.
+He gave Kalinga the signet ring, rug, and sword and told him where to find the man who had helped him those many years ago.
+By the power of his virtue, Kalinga flew through the air to the city, and, after proving his identity, was promptly crowned king.
 The Bodhisatta led the new king through the ceremonies that a universal monarch needs to perform, and fifteen days later, by the power of the magical Wheel of Empire, King Kalinga had received the allegiance of all the people in the world, from ocean to ocean, fulfilling his destiny.

-One day as King Kalinga traveled out of the city with a massive entourage to visit his parents, his huge, powerful elephant suddenly stopped and would not walk any further.
+One day, as King Kalinga traveled out of the city with a massive entourage to visit his parents, his huge, powerful elephant suddenly stopped and would not walk any further.
 The Bodhisatta got down to investigate the cause and saw that they were next to the sacred Bodhi tree, under which all perfect Buddhas reach enlightenment.
-The Bodhisatta told King Kalinga that nobody, not even Indra, king of the gods, could pass this hallowed ground without showing proper respect, but the king did not believe him and drove his goad into the screaming elephant again and again until he killed it.
-He mounted another, and it dropped dead straightaway.
+The Bodhisatta told King Kalinga that nobody, not even Indra, king of the gods, could pass this hallowed ground without showing proper respect.
+But the king did not believe him and drove his goad stick into the screaming elephant again and again until he killed it.
+He mounted another, and it dropped dead instantly.

 In the Lifetime of the Buddha

-Ananda arranged a ceremony with the king and many elders at the monastery gate where Anathapindika planted a seed taken from a fruit that fell from the original Bodhi tree and was caught before reaching the ground.
-Immediately the tree grew fifty cubits tall and wide.
-A wall with a bejeweled gate was built around it and golden dust was sprinkled about.
+Ananda arranged a ceremony with the king and many elders at the monastery gates.
+Anathapindika planted a seed taken from a fruit that fell from the original Bodhi tree and was caught before reaching the ground.
+Immediately the tree grew twenty-three meters tall and wide.
+They built a wall with a bejeweled gate around it and sprinkled gold dust about.
 The Buddha inaugurated the tree by meditating under it for one night.